No. 25 Florida State beats cold-shooting Georgia Tech 59-49

 #ReadLocal

+"We got to find a way to smooth it out where we're consistent with how we go out and perform every night out," Florida State coach Leonard Hamilton said.
+"That's kind of been a moving target for us.
+I'm just glad that we're back to 4-4.
+We have to keep hopefully moving in the right direction."

-Both teams turned cold late in the game.
-Florida State made just one of its last nine shots; Georgia Tech was 1 of 17.
+The Seminoles are moving in the right direction, but it wasn't an inspiring final five minutes of basketball.
+Both teams turned cold late: Florida State made just one of its last nine shots while Georgia Tech was 1 of 17.

+This was the lowest point total by a Florida State opponent this season and it ties the lowest output by Georgia Tech in a game this season.
+The Yellow Jackets shot 28 percent (17 of 60).

+"We've had struggles offensively, which has unfortunately been a recurring theme," Pastner said.
+"Our game plan was to keep the game in the 50s to muck it up and muddy it up.
+We did that.
+We had 49 points and that just makes it hard to win a game."

 BIG PICTURE